top of page

 Why a Museum for Artillery?

 There are outstanding private collections of military vehicles, aircraft and tanks in the United States.
-While there are some excellent government owned artillery museums, in the private sector, artillery as a primary collection, has been virtually overlooked.
+While there are some excellent government owned artillery museums, in the private sector, the artillery family as a primary collection, has been virtually overlooked.

 Where do you find Artillery?